 If you are a second-year law student and attend a law school at which we interview on campus, please sign up through your career services office.
-If not, please send a cover letter, resume and law school transcript via email to the appropriate contact.
+If not, please send a cover letter, resume, and law school transcript via email to the appropriate contact below.

 - How many summer associates do you anticipate hiring?